Cultivating the Next Generation of Produce Shoppers at Southern Exposure - Produce Market Guide

 “As consumers looking for pears a part of a healthy diet, we're poised to capitalize,” she says.

-“Dieticians are our trusted resources,” Keefer says.
+“Dietitians are our trusted resources,” Keefer says.
 “They have firsthand knowledge.”

 Listings of Interest